 Everyone in the boat was thrilled to see the crocodile.
 Just like us.
 My fears were completely forgotten, and I was amazed to be able to experience this!
 How gently and effortlessly Scarface glided through the water!
 He was simply majestic.
 A rather ugly animal that suddenly appeared so beautiful to us.
 David takes this moment, however, to tell us why it is so dangerous to swim (or even come close) to waters that have crocodile warning signs.

-Crocodiles do not create any wake when they swim.
+Crocodiles do not create a wake when they swim.
 This also means that once they are underwater, there is no sign of whether they are dangerously close to you or not.
 We witnessed this a few times.
-While Scarface was surfaced, everyone was excited with joy, the cameras flashed, and everyone was talking.
+When Scarface surfaced, everyone was excited with joy, the cameras flashed, and everyone was talking.
 But as soon as he dived, the boat fell deafly silent.
 Where do you think he is?
 It was not possible to see if he was still swimming next to us.
 Everyone was quiet and nervous.
 Then he reappeared and we all could breathe a sigh of relief again!
 His dives as well as his re-surfacing happened quickly and silently.
 It seemed so elegant yet terrifying at the same time!

 Although Scarface has only three teeth left, he is still extremely dangerous, strong, and unpredictable.
 Only eating his prey might take him a little longer.
 The number of his teeth also shows that he has endured many fights in old age.
 We know from David that his territory was once larger.
 Even though Scarface is the dominant male, it looks like has not won all fights that he has been in.